Neural SLAM: Learning to Explore with External Memory: Methods

 \subsubsection{Prior Belief}

 We view the access weights of the heads as their current beliefs.
 We make the assumption that the initial pose of the agent is known at the beginning of each episode.
 Also, the sensing range of its onboard sensor is known a priori.
-Then we initialize the access weight $\omega^{0}$ with a Gaussian kernel centering around the initial pose, filling up the whole sensing area and summing up to 1; all other areas are assigned with weight $0$.
-The external memory is initialized as $\mathcal{M}^{0}=0$ (we discuss in more detail this choice of initialization value in Sec. \ref{sec:internal}).
+Then we initialize the access weight $\bm{\omega}_{0}$ with a Gaussian kernel centering around the initial pose, filling up the whole sensing area and summing up to 1; all other areas are assigned with weight $0$.
+The external memory is initialized as $\mathbf{M}_{0}=0$.